NRCan/energuide_api_deployment_docs/README.md

 DNS
 ===
-Configure a custom DNS name: In the Azure portal, open the API resource, click "Custom domains", click "+ Add hostname", enter your custom hostname.
-You must create CNAME pointing to the Azure DNS name.
+Configure a custom DNS name: In the Azure portal, open the App Resource, click "Custom domains", click "+ Add hostname", enter your custom hostname.
+You must create a CNAME or A record prior prior adding the custom domain.
 (this should be added to the ARM template....)

 Troubleshooting